Jollerprutt/proxmox-node/README.md

 Within these instructions we refer to SCSi and SATA controller devices designated disk names such as sda,sdb,sdc and so on, a generic linux naming convention, as `sdx` only.
 Ideally sda (and sdb in respect to Build Type A) should be your Proxmox OS SSD devices.

-But Proxmox OS SSDs devices in some hardware builds may not be sda because the drive is not installed on a SCSi and SATA controller.
+But Proxmox VE OS SSDs devices in some hardware builds may not be sda because the drive is not installed on a SCSi and SATA controller.
 For example, NVMe drives show as /dev/nvme0(n1..).

 Nevertheless, its most important to check your hardware device schematics and note which device type is designated to which type of hard drive you have installed.

 Now go to the Proxmox site and [download](https://www.proxmox.com/en/downloads) the latest ISO and burn to USB stick.
 Instructions are [here](https://pve.proxmox.com/wiki/Prepare_Installation_Media).

-### 1.01 Proxmox OS Install - Build Type A
+### 1.01 Proxmox VE OS Install - Build Type A

 Install two 240Gb SSD's in your host.
-Proxmox OS is installed in a Raid 1 configuration using both SSDs on this host.
-Boot from the Proxmox USB stick and configure as follows:
+Proxmox VE OS is installed in a Raid 1 configuration using both SSDs on this host.
+Boot from the Proxmox installation USB stick and configure Proxmox VE as follows:

-1.
+1.  **Target Harddisk**

 The primary node is your work horse with the fastest CPU and most memory because its hosts pfSense (OpenVPN gateway, HA Proxy, pfBlockerNG & PiHole blocker etc) and if your chose the **Route B** option its also your NAS file server.